Gabatrix: the Violet Wave

 “Fleet Admiral,” Admiral Anaya replied.
 “I feel we should go ahead and call in reinforcements.”

 “Against five warships?
-They won’t stand a chance against the fleet of thirteen.
+They won’t stand a chance against the fleet of eighteen.
 I don’t care how old those lent warships are.
 They can still repel those sharks to the other side of the galaxy.”

 Javier was once again shaking his head.
 That funny feeling he had earlier was starting to kick in.
 He sided with Anaya, but Gray was the man in charge.
 Something didn’t feel right.